The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 which shows that $uv$ is an implicit edge with $\dv_{uv}(\fw[G])=\dv_{u_{i-1}u_i}(\fw[G])$ for any deformation $\fw[G]$. \end{proof}

-\begin{example} To showcase the use of implicit edges, we reproduce a clever construction by Kallay \cite[Paragraph 5 \& Fig. 1]{Kallay1982} of two combinatorially equivalent polytopes $\pol$ and ${\pol[Q]}$ such that $\pol$ is decomposable but ${\pol[Q]}$ is indecomposable, and analyze them via the graph of implicit edge dependencies, see \Cref{fig:KallayExample}.
+\begin{example} To showcase the use of implicit edges, we reproduce in \Cref{fig:KallayExample} a clever construction by Kallay \cite[Paragraph 5 \& Fig. 1]{Kallay1982} of two combinatorially equivalent polytopes $\pol$ and ${\pol[Q]}$ such that $\pol$ is decomposable but ${\pol[Q]}$ is indecomposable, and analyze them via the graph of implicit edge dependencies.
 These polytopes are combinatorially equivalent to the Johnson solid $J_{15}$, the elongated square bipyramid, see \cite{Johnson1966-Solids}.
-In this example, for $\pol$ is a polytope, we use $\EELD[\pol]$ to denote its graph of implicit-edge dependencies $\ELD[\Efw(\pol)]$.
+Here, for $\pol$ a polytope, we denote $\EELD[\pol]$ its graph of implicit-edge dependencies $\ELD[\Efw(\pol)]$.

 The polytope $\pol$ is obtained by taking the standard cube and stacking one vertex on top of two opposite 2-faces, see \Cref{fig:KallayExample} (left).
 The resulting polytope $\pol$ is the sum of an octahedron and the segment $[A, B]$.
 Its graph of edge dependencies $\ELD[\pol]$ is a clique on the union of the two pyramids (red in \Cref{fig:KallayExample} left), and a clique on the edges parallel to $AB$ (green in \Cref{fig:KallayExample} left).
 Its graph of implicit edge dependencies $\EELD[\pol]$ is a clique on the union of \textbf{pairs of vertices} of each pyramid, and a clique on the edges parallel to~$AB$.
 One can easily see that it is decomposable because doing a translation on one of the pyramids parallel to $AB$ gives a valid deformation.